 You are required to report occupancy to Tourism PEI by the 10th day following the end of each month of operations.
-Staff of Tourism PEI can set you up to fill out your occupancy report online.
+Tourism PEI staff can set you up to fill out your occupancy report online.

 What is the purpose of licensing PEI tourism establishments?

 There are approximately 1,300 licensed accommodation operators, over 12,860 fixed roof and campground sites available for visitors to Prince Edward Island.
 The Tourism PEI licensing program focuses on safety, cleanliness, education and prevention measures.
 This program protects consumers and Prince Edward Island's reputation as a quality destination.

-Tourism PEI and its industry partners are extremely proud of the quality of our accommodations and work together to ensure our visitors enjoy the best possible vacation based on quality services and memorable experiences.
+Tourism PEI and industry partners are extremely proud of the quality of our accommodations and work together to ensure our visitors enjoy the best possible vacation based on quality services and memorable experiences.

 What happens to a tourism operation that does not meet requirements?

-An operation / operator is non-compliant when one or more of the conditions required for licensing is not met as outlined in the Tourism Industry Act.
+An operation or operator is non-compliant when one or more of the conditions required for licensing is not met as outlined in the Tourism Industry Act.

 If after two months of compliance protocols and correspondence including phone calls, e-mails, letters and registered letters, an operator has not met the conditions of licence, the operation will be listed as non-compliant.
 Tourism PEI is then required to begin the process to revoke the licence to operate the tourism accommodation or to issue a fine as an unlicensed tourism establishment.

-If an operation is listed as non-compliant and then meets the conditions of licence, the non-compliant listing is removed immediately and the establishment is listed the licensed accommodation section (tourism inspection reports).
+If an operation is listed as non-compliant and then meets the conditions of licence, the non-compliant listing is removed immediately and the establishment is listed in the licensed accommodation section (tourism inspection reports).

 To see the inspection report of an individual property, send the name of the property and its civic address by email to QTS@QTS.pe.ca